About Whitehall Choir

 Tours

-In Spring 2016, the Choir went on tour to Vienna, performing in the Votive Church in Vienna, and in the town of Krems.
+In May 2024, the Choir went on tour to Utrecht in the Netherlands, performing in the Pieterskerk and in the Marnixzaal of the Utrecht music school.

-Over the years, the Choir has made a number of other visits both abroad and in the UK including to Toulouse, France and to Riga, Latvia.
+Over the years, the Choir has made a number of other visits both abroad and in the UK including to Vienna, Austria and to Toulouse, France.

 Other Musical Activities